Gusto VS ADP Comparison 2023

 Both Gusto and ADP possess an array of features to take care of payroll as well as employee and HR management.
 They also pack many of the same features, including full-service payroll, tax filing, direct deposit, time tracking, new hire reporting, generating reports, and employee management.

-- Time tracking built into payroll plans
+- Time tracking built into payroll plans instead of being an add-on

-- Unlimited payroll processing (no added cost)
+- Unlimited payroll processing at no added cost

 - Dedicated support representative